TonyLouwagie/HousePricesPredictions/README.md

 repository, first install poetry following [Poetry's installation instructions](https://python-poetry.org/docs/#installation), then run `poetry install`.

-To run the main function, navigat to the root of this repository and run `poetry run python predict_prices/main.py`.
+To run the main function, navigate to the root of this repository and run `poetry run python predict_prices/main.py`.

 Additional Poetry usage instructions can be found in Poetry's documentation.